Skip to content

 All the items of the dictionary are cast to a json like format.

-into a separated column.
 All columns are cast to json like format.

 After that the dictionary is converted into a dataframe.